ICAERUS-EU/AI4Leafhopper/README.md

     <h3 align="center">AI4Leafhopper</h3>

    <p align="center">

-    This project is developed to detect early severity symptoms of leafhopper infestation through the analysis of RGB and multispectral vineyard drone imagery.
+    This project was developed to detect symptoms of leafhopper infestation early in severity through the analysis of RGB and multispectral vineyard drone imagery.
     <br/>
     <br/>
     <br/>